Office Accident Claims

 If you have suffered an injury while working in an office environment within the last three years, and your accident was due to the fault of your employer, it is likely that you will be eligible to make a claim for compensation.

-Our solicitors are highly experienced in processing cases for office injury claims and as such, we are ideally placed to offer you advice with regards to the processes involved and the likely outcome of your claim.
-At your free initial consultation, we will assess the details of your injury and case and offer expert knowledge and advice to provide you with guidance on the likely compensation sum that you could be entitled to.
+The injury solicitors we work in partnership with are highly experienced in processing cases for office injury claims and as such, are ideally placed to offer you advice with regards to the processes involved and the likely outcome of your claim.
+At your free initial consultation, a legal adviser will assess the details of your injury and case and offer expert knowledge and advice to provide you with guidance on the likely compensation sum that you could be entitled to.